vvoelz/HPSandbox/projects/README.md

 * toy12mer

+## Markov Models of lattice protein dynamics

 The following projects are related to work presented in Voelz et al 2014, in which a Markov Model of folding is constructed for the 12-mer sequence HPHPHPHPPHPH.
-This work uses a more sophisticated energy function with adjustable and protein-like interaction strengths.
+This work uses a more sophisticated energy function with adjustable protein-like interaction strengths.

 * build12merTmat
 * sampleCounts
 * sequenceDesignS

+## Search Algorithms

+TBA

 ## Reference